 Pairing

 Fesenjoon, like all Persian stews, is best served with fluffy basmati rice.
-Salads that often accompany this stew are a simple fresh green salad or Salad Shirazi.
+Salads that often accompany this stew are a simple fresh green salad or Shirazi Salad.

 Persian Pomegranate and Walnut Stew (Fesenjoon)